Reopening debate testing Biden’s ties with teachers unions

 But in a juggling of positions, the White House declined to back Walensky, saying she was speaking “in her personal capacity.”
 Asked Friday about her earlier comments, Walensky punted.

 So far, it doesn’t appear that the issue is driving a wedge between Biden and the unions.
-Even those taking a hard line on vaccines say shots would not be required if schools were taking other steps to make buildings safe.
+Even those demanding vaccines say shots would not be required if schools were taking other steps to make buildings safe.

 Walensky on Wednesday cited CDC data showing that social distancing and wearing a mask significantly reduce the spread of the virus in school settings.
 Just a week earlier, the agency issued a study similarly finding that, with mask wearing and other precautions, it’s generally safe to hold in-person schooling.